perma-id/w3id.org/semioe/README.md

 This [W3ID](https://w3id.org/) provides a persistent URI namespace for the SemIoE ontology and related resources.

 ## Uses
-This namespace enables access to the repository, the specification of the terms and specific serializations of the ontology.
+This namespace enables access to the repository, the specification of the terms, and specific serializations of the ontology.

 ## Contact
 This space is administered by: